AFCMS/epsilon-text-app/README.md

 The code is derivated from the [official numworks sample app](https://github.com/numworks/epsilon-sample-app-cpp);

+## Change the default text

+Run `update_text.py file.txt` to change the app text with the text in `file.txt`.

+The script will fail if the text have lines that will overflow the numworks's window.

 ## Build the app

 To build this sample app, you will need to install the [embedded ARM toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) and [nwlink](https://www.npmjs.com/package/nwlink).